About

 Honorable Mention in Silhouettes Category of 13th Annual Mobile Photography Awards for One Step at a Time

-Winners Shortlist in Urban Photo Awards 2024 for Bookworm
+Honorable Mention in Spaces Category of Urban Photo Awards 2024 for Bookworm

-Semifinalist in Urban Photo Awards 2023 for On the Boardwalk
+Semifinalist in Spaces Category of Urban Photo Awards 2023 for On the Boardwalk

-Selected Photographer in Urban Photo Awards 2023 for Petal
+Selected Photographer in Spaces Category of Urban Photo Awards 2023 for Petal

-Selected Photographer in Urban Photo Awards 2022 for Spiral
+Selected Photographer in Spaces Category of Urban Photo Awards 2022 for Spiral

 (Visit Jenny’s LinkedIn or/and Behance to view 73 more honors and awards)